-But those galleasses, at least the ones that did get into position, just tore the Ottoman fleet apart.
+But those galleasses, the ones that did get into position, tore the Ottoman fleet apart.
 At first, the Ottomans seem to have had no idea what they were, because they sailed their galleys directly at them only to lose dozens of ships in the process.
 Once the Ottomans smartened up, the galleasses pulled anchor and began to chase the Ottoman ships; one galleass was able to blunt the advance of the Ottoman right pretty much on its own (Siroco was killed in the fighting).
 In the center, the Christian fleet sent its reserve element in to fend off Uluç Ali, and a Christian counterattack was able to kill the overall commander of the Ottoman fleet, Grand Admiral Sufi Ali Pasha, whose death was a huge blow to Ottoman morale.

 In wresting Cyprus from you, we deprived you of an arm; in defeating our fleet, you have only shaved our beard.
 An arm when cut off cannot grow again; but a shorn beard will grow all the better for the razor.

-However, Lepanto did really hurt the Ottomans and did really contribute to changing the balance of power in the Mediterranean in the long term.
-Yes, the Ottomans had very little trouble rebuilding their fleet, but they also lost thousands of trained soldiers and sailors at Lepanto, and their training and expertise was not so easy to get back.
+Some of that was bluster, though, because Lepanto did really hurt the Ottomans and did really contribute to changing the balance of power in the Mediterranean in the long term.
+Yes, the Ottomans had very little trouble rebuilding their fleet, but they also lost thousands of trained, veteran soldiers and sailors at Lepanto, and their training and expertise was not so easy to get back.
 The Ottomans mostly avoided major naval engagements with Christian fleets for decades after Lepanto (partly because of the state of their fleet and party because they faced a new threat to the east in the form of a resurgent Safavid Empire), and they came off badly in the engagements that did occur.
-In general, Mediterranean naval warfare began to see fewer major massed fleet battles like Lepanto and more smaller engagements and corsair raids.
-The Habsburgs, meanwhile, gained a real morale boost in their ongoing rivalry with the Ottomans, but the biggest thing to come out of Lepanto for them was that the Habsburgs had technologically and tactically moved ahead of the Ottomans when it came to naval warfare.
-Sure, the Ottomans were able to copy the galleasses that they’d encountered at Lepanto, but meanwhile Habsburg Spain, spurred on by the demands of the Age of Exploration and trans-Atlantic travel, was building bigger and more powerful seaworthy vessels, the massive galleons that most people think of when you talk about sail-powered warships.
-Ottoman galleys (and yes, they continued to build galleys, mostly because they had no real reason to invest in massive vessels built for sailing across entire oceans) were simply no match for these kinds of behemoths.
-Lepanto’s greatest impact on world history was that it was the last major naval engagement to rely primarily on galleys and galley-type ships, and from then on naval warfare would be dominated by ships of the line built by major seafaring powers.
+In general, Mediterranean naval warfare began to be characterized less by major massed fleet battles like Lepanto and more by smaller engagements and corsair raids.
+The Habsburgs, meanwhile, gained a real morale boost in their ongoing rivalry with the Ottomans.

+But the biggest thing to come out of Lepanto was the revelation that the Habsburgs had technologically and tactically moved ahead of the Ottomans when it came to naval warfare.
+Sure, the Ottomans were able to copy the galleasses that they’d encountered at Lepanto, but meanwhile Habsburg Spain, spurred on by the demands of the Age of Exploration and trans-Atlantic travel, was building bigger and more powerful seaworthy vessels, like the massive galleons that most people think of when you talk about sail-powered warships.
+Ottoman galleys (and yes, they continued to build galleys, mostly because they had no real reason to invest in building huge vessels meant for sailing across entire oceans) were simply no match for these kinds of behemoths.
+Lepanto’s greatest impact on world history was that it was the last major naval engagement to rely primarily on galleys and galley-type ships.
+From then on naval warfare would be dominated by ships of the line built by the major seafaring powers.